statiqdev/Statiq.Web/README.md

 For more information see [Wyam.io](https://wyam.io).

+## Limitations

+* Only runs on .NET Framework (i.e. Windows) at the moment.
+Work is underway to make it run on .NET Core also: [#300](https://github.com/Wyamio/Wyam/issues/300).

 ## Acknowledgements

 * Portions of the IO support were originally inspired from [Cake](http://cakebuild.net) under an MIT license.